-ATLAS has published its latest edition of its 21st Century Steeplejack Campaign to raise awareness of the diverse range of access methods and services its members can offer, aware that many associate steeplejacks with only ladder access to churches.
+ATLAS has published the latest edition of its 21st Century Steeplejack Campaign to raise awareness of the diverse range of access methods and services its members can offer, aware that many associate steeplejacks with only ladder access to churches.

 The 21st Century Steeplejack Campaign had the following objectives:

 - Raise awareness of the range of both traditional and modern access methods ATLAS steeplejacks can employ

 - Raise awareness of the diverse range of specialist work at height services ATLAS steeplejacks can offer

 - Promote ATLAS members as a “one-stop-shop” for a multitude of alternative access methods and specialist work at height

 - Encourage clients to specify ATLAS members for specialist work at height.